getindata/quickstart-ml-starter/{{ cookiecutter.repo_name }}/README.md

 # {{ cookiecutter.project_name }}

-This is your new GID ML Framework Kedro project based on the official [spaceflights tutorial](https://kedro.readthedocs.io/en/stable/tutorial/spaceflights_tutorial.html)
+This is your new GID ML Framework Kedro project

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.